 “One of the greatest causes of misery for employees is the feeling that the person they work for isn’t interested in who they are and what goes on in their lives, personally or professionally.
 Regardless of how much money people make and whether their jobs suit them, if they feel anonymous they’ll dread going to work—and return home deflated.”

 I agree mostly.
-I want to put a finer point on it though.
+I want to put a finer point on it.
 In Gallup’s work, one of the items that predicts employee and workgroup performance (from the popularly-known Q12) is worded this way: “My supervisor, or someone at work, seems to care about me as a person.”
 That does not necessarily require you to ask about an employee’s personal life.
-I agree with Leoncini in this way: Feeling unseen – bad.
-Knowing your manager is interested (in what you want her/him to be interested in) – good.
+I agree with Lencioni in this way: Feeling unseen = bad for morale and business.
+Knowing your manager is interested (in what you want her/him to be interested in) = good.

-“Take an active, genuine interest in the lives of your employees” assumes a certain level of trust and comfort with your employees and a certain level of skill.
-Just telling supervisors to “Take an active, genuine interest…” is sort of like telling an employee to go out and “have more initiative” or “show more teamwork.”
+The recommendation to “take an active, genuine interest in the lives of your employees” assumes a certain level of trust and comfort with your employees and a certain level of skill.
+Just telling supervisors to “Take an active, genuine interest…” is sort of like telling an employee to go out and “show more initiative” or “be a team player.”
 If they knew how to do it, they already would.

 So what’s a supervisor to do?
 Depending on your genuine interest and comfort level, it can be a damned-if-you-do/damned-if-you-don’t situation.
-I like to start with what is within the domain of your role as supervisor.
-You can check in with what they are thinking about their work.
+I like to start with what lies within the domain of your role as supervisor.
+For example, you can check in with what your employees are thinking about their work.

 Get clear on what you DO have a genuine interest about that is clearly within your job description.
-Be transparent with what you are doing – maybe with something like, “I realize I don’t know enough about what you think of what you’re doing, and I want to remedy that.
-Ultimately it could help us both do our jobs better and feel more satisfied with our work.”
+Be transparent with what you are doing.
+That may sound like: “I realize I don’t know enough about what you think about what you’re doing.
+I want to remedy that.
+It could help us both do our jobs better and feel more satisfied with our work.”

 Now don’t expect miracles with this.
-It isn’t a transaction.
+It isn’t a transaction or a formula.
 It is the beginning of a transformation, to potentially more motivation, through a more human experience at work.